Biological Basis of Behavior Assignment

 Label the following on the neuron by clicking on each labeled arrow and dragging it to point to the correct location: Dendrite, Axon, Cell Body, Myelin Sheath, Terminal Branches of the Axon

-5. Terminal Branches of the Axon: junctions with other cells that releases chemicals called neurotransmitters.
+Terminal Branches of the Axon: Forms junctions with other cells.

-6. Action Potential (here also describe threshold): level of stimulation received when a neuron is in its resting state and it determines if an electrical signal or neural impulse will be created or not.
-If the threshold is met, the neural impulse will form and be sent down the axon.
-If not, the impulse won't occur.
+Action Potential (here also describe threshold): The level of stimulation received when a neuron is in its resting state determines if an electrical signal or neural impulse (action potential) will be generated or not.
+If the threshold is met, the neural impulse will generate and be sent down the axon.
+If not met, the impulse will not occur.

-8. Neurotransmitters: are chemicals that are released by the sending neuron that activates the receptors on the receiving neuron.
+Neurotransmitters: A chemical released by the sending neuron that activates the receptors on the receiving neuron.

-9. Reuptake: the remaining neurotransmitter molecules in the synaptic gap goes back up by the sending neuron.
+Reuptake: Remaining neurotransmitter molecules in the synaptic gap gets taken back up by the sending neuron.

-10. Describe how an SSRI antidepressant medication works.
+Describe how an SSRI antidepressant medication works.
 SSRI stands for selection serotonin reuptake inhibitor.
-SSRI's works by slowing the reuptake of the serotonin in the brain.
-The higher level in the synaptic gap helps to overcome depression and enhance moods.
+The antidepressant Selective serotonin reuptake inhibitors (SSRI) works by slowing the reuptake of the neurotransmitter serotonin in the brain.
+The increased level, of the naturally occurring chemical serotonin, in the synaptic gap is known to enhance moods and overcome depression.
+The Nervous System

 Please join StudyMode to read the full document